Building components

 Push to Embeddable

-When you’re done, push your component code to Embeddable.
+Run npm run embeddable:dev to test out your component, and when you’re happy with it, push your component code to Embeddable.
 Your teammates can now drag, drop, and configure it in their dashboards - no extra coding required.

 Image 0Image 1